-- 70. The Applicant submitted that a reduction in returns to Inghams' foreign-owned parent company, Inghams Enterprises Pty Limited, as a result of paying higher prices for growers, should be considered a reduction in a public detriment which would accrue without the Proposed Arrangements.
-In the Applicant's view, any arrangement that reduces the wealth transferred from the New Zealand growers to Inghams' foreign shareholders should be treated as a reduction in a public detriment. - 71.
+- 72. The Applicant submitted that a reduction in returns to Inghams' foreign-owned parent company, Inghams Enterprises Pty Limited, as a result of paying higher prices for growers, should be considered a reduction in a public detriment which would accrue without the Proposed Arrangements.
+In the Applicant's view, any arrangement that reduces the wealth transferred from the New Zealand growers to Inghams' foreign shareholders should be treated as a reduction in a public detriment. - 73.
 We typically consider changes to the distribution of wealth between suppliers and customers as neutral.
 However, certain wealth transfers may be relevant to our benefits and detriments assessment when the transfer is between New Zealanders and non-New Zealanders.
 Nevertheless, when considering the direct effects of any transfers we also consider the effects on non-New Zealanders that may ultimately feed back to New Zealand.
-In this case that would include the potential pass through to New Zealand consumers. - 72.
+In this case that would include the potential pass through to New Zealand consumers. - 74.
 We consider that any wealth transfers arising from the Proposed Arrangements would be either positive or neutral.
-However, given the conclusion we have reached that the overall benefits of the Proposed Arrangements outweigh the detriments, it is not necessary for us to consider the likelihood or magnitude of any such beneficial wealth transfers.
+Given the conclusion we have reached that the